 Perindopril (By mouth)

 Treats high blood pressure and coronary artery disease (CAD).
-A lower blood pressure will reduce the risk of stroke and heart attack.
-This medicine is an angiotensin-converting enzyme (ACE) inhibitor.
+This medicine is an ACE inhibitor.

 When This Medicine Should Not Be Used